 1) Fluoride

 Most toothpaste brands include fluoride as one of the main ingredients in toothpaste.
 Fluoride is instrumental in preventing cavities from forming.
-When you brush before going to bed it’s a first line of defense against the formation of cavities while you Benefits of tooth brushing and prevent gum bleeding sleep.
+When you brush before going to bed it’s a first line of defense against the formation of cavities while you sleep.

 Why?
 It works because the fluoride creates a layer of protection around your teeth.
 When you wake in the morning, one of the first things you need to do is brush your teeth in order to “touch up” that layer of protection and help protect your teeth throughout the day.